 Guests and visitors alike can enjoy drinks at the very popular Ides Bar, located on the 6th-floor terrace and featuring incredible 360-degree views of Williamsburg and the Manhattan skyline.
 The artisanal cocktails here are highly recommended.
-Note that while this is one of the few establishments in NYC that is gratuity-free, they do have a $10 cover charge on Friday and Saturday nights if you don’t have a reservation.

 Written by Lindsey, The Frugal Frolicker.